-Johannes Kjarval’s works are on permanent display there.
-The exhibitions at Kjarvalsstadir focus primarily on paintings and sculptures of the established masters of modern art.
+Johannes Kjarval’s works are on permanent display at the museum.
+Overall, the exhibitions at Kjarvalsstadir focus primarily on paintings and sculptures of the established masters of modern art.

-Visual art and rock concerts
+Kjarvalsstadir Museum’s visual art and rock concerts

-Surrounding the museum is a large and beautiful park, where many people like to spend sunny summer days.
+Surrounding the museum is a large and beautiful park, Klambratun, where many people like to spend sunny summer days.